EpicOrange/riichi_advanced/README.md

 Join the [Discord](https://discord.gg/5QQHmZQavP) for development updates and bug reporting!
 (There are a lot of funny bugs, don't miss out!)

+If interested in contributing, check out the [contributing doc](CONTRIBUTING.md)!

 ## Table of contents

 - [Changelog](#changelog)